 2] Change the audio format of your device

-Changing the audio format of the device is one of the ways to troubleshoot the audio and video syncing issues on Windows systems.
+Changing the audio format of the device is one way to troubleshoot audio and video syncing issues on Windows systems.

 The following instructions will guide you on how to do that: